josbert2/clarity-react/README.md

 # AnnUI

-AnnUI is a highly customizable React component library focused on providing modern, elegant, and easy-to-use UI components.
+AnnUI is a collection of re-usable components that you can copy and paste into your web apps.

 ## ✨ Features